Getting started with Virtualization#

 e5:02.0 Processing accelerators: Advanced Micro Devices, Inc. [AMD/ATI] Device 74b5

-This command has been executed on a system that has 8 physical GPUs.
+This commands have been executed on MI210X/MI300X/MI350X systems that have 8 physical GPUs each.
 When the PF driver is loaded the system presents 8 additional virtual GPUs.

 Way to check if driver loaded successfully: